 Higher education is continually changing.
 The Higher Education Leadership Certificate will help professionals stay abreast of those changes.
 The coursework in this Graduate Certificate covers four critical areas that together describe how institutions of higher learning operate.
 Major content areas are: how colleges and universities organize themselves; how they affect students in terms of learning and development; how they are shaped by the larger environment and legal mandates; and how they change and adapt to the changing landscape of education.

-The coursework is aimed at working professionals who want to deepen their knowledge of functions such as student affairs, to gain an understanding of how schools assess, plan and change, and also who want to develop insight into the complex and changing "big picture" of higher education.
+The coursework is aimed at working professionals who want to deepen their knowledge of functions such as student affairs, to gain an understanding of how higher education institutions assess, plan and change, and also who want to develop insight into the complex and changing "big picture" of higher education.

 - Higher Education Leadership Certificate